bitcookies/bitcookies.github.io/README.md

 ### Bit Cookies

-Bit Cookies is my development brand and is used on my Windows and macOS software.
+Bit Cookies is my development brand and is used on my Windows and macOS software & expansion.

 You can view and download all Bit Cookies' software here :-)